basho/riak_ql/docs/the_query_pipeline.md

 Consequently the query pipeline operates right to left:

 ```
-table returned to user <-----------+ table fragements created in pipeline
+table returned to user <-----------+ table fragments created in pipeline
                          Operation
 ```